 I begin by estimating the relationship between fertility and industrialization while ignoring any regional heterogeneity in the underlying religious norms.
 This exercise finds no effects on fertility, which would support the notion that economic incentives played little role in fertility decline prior to the second phase of industrialization.
-However, including an interaction with religiosity reveals a clear pattern: industrialization reduces marital fertility, but this effect diminishes with religious intensity until it is fully offset in the most religious regions.
-A 10% increase in the number of steam engines lowers fertility by .6 percentage points in the absence of religious norms, but this effect disappears in highly religious areas.
+However, including an interaction with religiosity reveals a clear pattern: industrialization reduces marital fertility, but this effect diminishes with religious intensity until it is fully offset in the most religious regions.4 A 10% increase in the number of steam engines lowers fertility by .6 percentage points in the absence of religious norms, but this effect reverses in highly religious areas.
 Similarly, an increase of one spindle per 1,000 inhabitants decreases fertility by 0.3 percentage points in secular regions, but this too is fully offset in highly religious areas.
 At median religiosity, a one-standard-deviation increase in spindles per capita reduces fertility by 10%.

 Exploring mechanisms, I first confirm that steam engines increased literacy (Franck and Galor, 2022).
 Further, steam engines led to improved life expectancy at birth (a proxy for infant mortality) and induced structural transformation by shifting employment from agriculture to industry- both factors that incentivize fewer births (Ager et al., 2018; Ager et al., 2020).
-In contrast, mechanized spinning did not increase literacy, consistent with these technologies not requiring highly skilled workers (O'Rourke et al., 2013; Squicciarini and Voigtländer, 2015).
-However, it did shift employment toward industry, reinforcing the structural transformation channel of fertility decline.
-Further, I find no evidence that any of the economic channels are diminished by higher levels of religiosity.
-This is consistent with Squicciarini (2020)'s finding that religiosity does not have a strong influence on economic outcomes until the second phase of industrialization.
-Thus, religiosity affects fertility by restricting household responses to the changing economic environment, rather than by hampering economic development.
+Mechanized spinning, in contrast, did not raise literacy, consistent with its limited demand for skilled labor (O'Rourke et al., 2013; Squicciarini and Voigtländer, 2015), but did contribute to industrial employment growth.
+I also find no evidence that any of the economic channels are muted by higher levels of religiosity.
+This aligns with Squicciarini (2020)'s finding that religiosity does not have a strong influence on economic outcomes until the second phase of industrialization.
+Accordingly, religiosity affects fertility by restricting household responses to the changing economic environment, rather than by impeding economic development.
 Finally, I find evidence of increased marriage rates, consistent with historical accounts that new wage labor opportunities obviated the need to save for a dowry, lowering the barriers for marriage.
-Thus, in low-religiosity regions, industrialization encouraged marriage but reduced marital fertility, rather than lowering fertility by delaying marriage as seen in the European Marriage Pattern (Voigtländer and Voth, 2013).
+In low-religiosity regions, industrialization therefore encouraged marriage while reducing marital fertility, standing in contrast to the European Marriage Pattern, where fertility limitation primarily occurred through delayed marriage (Voigtländer and Voth, 2013).